-Public Participation Table TYPE OF SUBMITTAL: Consolidated Plan (including Year 1 Annual Action Plan) Annual Action Plan Fair Housing Plan AI / AFH Substantial Amendments Consolidated Annual Performance and Evaluation Report (CAPER) preparation of Fair Housing Plan Amendments.
+Public F Participation Table TYPE OF SUBMITTAL: Consolidated Plan (including Year 1 Annual Action Plan) Annual Action Plan Fair Housing Plan AI / AFH Substantial Amendments Consolidated Annual Performance and Evaluation Report (CAPER) Amendments.
+The City, at its discretion, may decide to hold a public meeting, in addition to the two (2) required public hearings.
+Fair Housing Plan Amendments: HUD regulations do not require public meetings for the preparation of Fair Housing Plan Amendments.
 The City, at its discretion, may decide to hold a public meeting, in addition to the one (1) required public hearings.
 Published Notice of Plan Availability for Review/ Comment Minimum of one (1) notice of plan availability for public review and comment, including a summary of the plans and locations and hours of availability; published in a newspaper of general circulation and any smaller publications serving program-eligible populations; and published at the start of the 30-day comment period.
 Same as for Consolidated Plan.
 Same as for Consolidated Plan.
 Same as for Consolidated Plan.
-Minimum of one (1) notice of CAPER availability for public review and comment; including a summary of the CAPER; locations and hours of availability; published in a newspaper of general circulation and any smaller publications serving program-eligible populations; and published at the start of the 15-day comment period.
+Minimum of one (1) notice of CAPER availability for public review and comment; including summary of the CAPER; location and hours of availability; published in a newspaper of general circulation and any smaller publications serving program-eligible populations; ar published at the start of the 15- day comment period.
 Comment Period The City will make a draft of the plans available for a 30-day comment period.
-Copies of the draft plans will be made available for review at the Clerk of the Commission's office, HCD Department offices and public libraries serving program-eligible populations.
+Copies of the draft plans will be made available for review at the Clerk of the Commission's office, HCD Division Department offices and public libraries serving program-eligible populations.
 The plans will also be posted to the City's website and a reasonable number of additional copies will be provided to citizens upon request.
 Same as for Consolidated Plan.
 Same as for Consolidated Plan.
 Same as for Consolidated Plan.
 The City will make a draft of the CAPER available for a 15-day public comment period.
-Copies of the draft CAPER will be made available for review at the Clerk of the Commission's office, HCD Department offices and public libraries serving program-eligible populations.
-The CAPER will also be posted to the City's website and a reasonable number of copies will be provided to citizens upon request.
-Submission of the Plan Submitted to HUD no later than 45 days prior to the start of the program year, including all HUD-required forms and certifications.
+Copies of the draft CAPER will be made available for review at the Clerk of the Commission's office, HCD Division Department offices and public libraries serving program- eligible populations.
+The CAPER will also be posted to the City's website and a reasonable numb of copies will be provided to citizens upon request.
+Submission of the Plan Submitted to HUD no later than 45 days prior to the start of the program year, including all HUD- required forms and certifications.
 Same as for Consolidated Plan.
 Same as for the Consolidated Plan.
-Consolidated Plan/Action Plan Substantial amendments may be submitted only once per program year.
-Submitted to HUD by December 30th or within 90 days of the close of the program year.
-The City of Gainesville's program year begins on October 1st and ends on September 30th.
+Consolidated Plan/Action Plan Substantial amendments may be submitted up to six (6) times only once per program year.
+Submitted to HUD by Decembe 30th or within 90 days of the close of the program year.
+The City of Gainesville's program ye begins on October 1st and ends on September 30th.